-Also known as Ultimate Mortgage Group (Broker #11995).
-The brokerage was considered one of #CMPTOP75 Brokers in the last years 2022, 2021, 2020, 2019.
-Cecilia Ramos (Owner of ULTM, total volume of $73.82 million in year 2020) With consistent hard work & dedication they maintain access to various lenders to provide consumers with endless mortgage solutions!
-In the year 2021, ULTM represented 56 lenders.
+Also known as Ultimate Mortgage Group, Licence #11995 (under Cecilia Ramos Team), is considered to be Canada's Top 75 Mortgage Brokers from 2017-2022.With consistent hard work & dedication they maintain access to various lenders to provide consumers with endless mortgage solutions!
+In the year 2022, ULTM represented 58 lenders.

 By choosing to work with (JC) Janeth Castor you gain access to multiple lenders with competitive rate exclusive to brokers only.
 With one credit check, we are able to browse a wide range of mortgage products she is able to determine which lender is best for you.
 She will not send an application if there is a slight chance of denial, but work with the client to ensure approval.
 She will negotiate on clients' behalf and ensure your financial goal is achieved without having to stress!

 JC specializes in Purchase, Refinance, Property Investments, Bankruptcy, Consumer Proposals, Renovations, Line of credit and alternative lending